A Beginners Guide To Paraben & Sulphate Free Skin Care Products

 4. A threat to marine life

 The little known fact is that parabens are making their way into the bodies of marine species.
-Environmental Science & Technology (ES&T) has cited a research study claiming the buildup of parabens and their byproducts in mammals from United States Coastal Waters.
+Environmental Science & Technology (ES&T) has cited a research study claiming that the buildup of parabens and their byproducts was found in mammals of United States Coastal Waters.

 - Alkyl para hydroxy benzoates

 Sulphates (Sodium Lauryl sulphate) are the common surfactants used in cleansing products.
 Being packed with strong foaming properties they are used in preparing shampoo, face cleansers, and many household cleaning products.
 However, several research studies have found that sulphates are not good for your hair, skin, and body.

 Sulphates and their side effects